Frequently Asked Questions

 I met an industry guest at One on One and was called in to audition, discuss representation, or booked a job.
 How do I send you my success story?

-Please click on your Account page on the website.
+Please click on “My Account” on the website when you’re logged in.
+On the right hand side of the page, if you scroll all the way down you’ll see “success stories.”
 If you scroll to the bottom you’ll see a submission box where you can submit your Success Stories.
-If you have trouble feel free to email your Success Story to email@example.com.
-We want to know what you’re up to, and you’ll get to be featured on our website, too!
+If you have trouble feel free to email your Success Story to firstname.lastname@example.org.
+We want to know what you’re up to, and we want to feature you!